Mark Lancaster, Baron Lancaster of Kimbolton: Military career

 Lancaster was commissioned a second lieutenant in the Corps of Royal Engineers on 4 December 1988, holding a Short-Service Limited Commission (SSLC).
 Between 1988 and 1990 Lancaster served in the British Army on an extended SSLC in Hong Kong with the Queen's Gurkha Engineers before going to university.
 On 1 March 1990, he transferred his commission to the Army Reserve serving with 216 Field Sqn (ADR) RE based at RAF Marham.
 He was promoted lieutenant on 1 July 1991.
 He was promoted captain on 1 June 1997 (seniority from 16 October 1995), serving as a training Officer at Cambridge University Officer Training Corps and subsequently at 2IC of 221 Fd Sq (EOD) RE based at Rochester.
 He was promoted to major on 13 May 2004 (seniority from 1 March 2002). and commanded 217 Field Sqn (EOD) RE based at Holloway in London, an Explosive Ordnance Disposal unit.

 Lancaster was promoted to lieutenant-colonel on 1 February 2012 and to colonel on 22 June 2017. at which point he joined the General Staff Corps (late Royal Engineers) and became Deputy Commander of 77th Brigade from 2018 to July 2020.
-He was appointed Chair of the Reserve Forces 2030 review in January 2020.

 He was promoted to brigadier on 1 August 2020. serving as Deputy Director Joint Warfare at UK's Strategic Command until August 2023.
-It was announced in June 2023 that he would be appointed to be Director Reserves, which position he assumed on 3 October 2023 in the rank of Major General.
+He assumed the post of Director Reserves (Army) on 3 October 2023 in the rank of Major General.

+He took up the post of Assistant Chief of Defence Staff (Reserves and Cadets), the senior reservist in defence, in June 2026.